ssboisen/keyboardkat/README.md

         });
     </script>
     ```

 ## Why KeyboardKat?

-Mousetrap is an excellent library, probably the best keybinding library available ([read more why here](https://github.com/ccampbell/mousetrap#why-mousetrap)).
+Mousetrap is an excellent library, probably the best keybinding library available ([read why here](https://github.com/ccampbell/mousetrap#why-mousetrap)).

 However it is missing a few features that can be useful to have.

-If you need to have multiple bindings for the same keys maybe even for different sections of your application KeyboardKat is for you.
+If you need to have multiple bindings for the same keys and the ability to toggle sets of bindings on and off at will KeyboardKat is for you.

 With *flaps* you can namespace your callback bindings such that KeyboardKat has to be using that specific flap in order to execute those callbacks.